Personalities

 Tom Severino

 In February 2004, when I caught up with him, Tom was in Indianapolis as Vice President and General Manager of WIBC radio and the Network Indiana and AgriAmerica radio networks.
 He had been in those management positions since June 1994 when Emmis Communications bought WIBC and WNOU.
+Even so, he was eager to correspond with me about his WRWR memories and shared an “aircheck” tape that I have made available on the Sounds page.

 Prior to his time in Indianapolis, Tom spent more than five years as General Manager of WCKY in Cincinnati.
 Before that, he worked 7-1/2 years as Vice President and General Manager of WIRE, WXTZ, Network Indiana, and was Director of FM stations for Mid-America Media.